-In this section we will develop basic concepts of polymer physics, with emphasis on the concept of an entropic spring.
+In this section we develop basic models of polymer physics, with emphasis on the concept of an entropic spring.
 Polymers are structures composed of repeating subunits held together with cohesive forces that may be of various types.
-In the case of DNA there are true covalent bonds between the nucleotides, while in the case of microtubules, non-covalent bonds hold together the individual protein subunits and the whole structure can grow and shrink over time through reversible polymerisation.
+In the case of DNA, there are true covalent bonds between the nucleotides, while in microtubules, non-covalent bonds hold together the individual protein subunits and the whole structure can grow and shrink over time through reversible polymerisation.
 Polymers can be linear sequences, as in the case of proteins, or branched or even crosslinked to form networks.
-We consider a few of the simplest models of linear polymers.
+We consider the simplest models of linear polymers.